 The blackness of the lens mimics the light obscuration of an observer’s head and body; too much is bad and too little indicates the diamond will have poor scintillation.
 The lens creates the star pattern which indicates the symmetrical quality of the diamond.
 Symmetrical round diamonds are sometimes sold as Hearts and Arrows (H&A) but a H&A’s viewer does not show the leakage which is often present in many H&A’s diamonds.

 The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas except for the small ‘V’ shaped white leakage areas near the edge of the stone.

-Firstly I look at each diamond in a parcel with an Ideal-Scope; I can check about 4 or 5 stones a minute.
-This usually results in a rejection of 60% to 90% of all supposedly well cut diamonds.
 Then each stone is examined for Colour (we reject everything below an H master stone) and Clarity (rejecting eye visible and diamonds with reduced transparency).
-On a buying trip I will examine more than 1,000 diamonds a day.
+On a buying trip, we will examine more than 1,000 diamonds a day.

 The idea behind the Ideal-scope was used to develop the ASET scope which Garry Holloway made under license for the American Gem Society.
 AGS use the ASET as the basis for their Princess and other ‘fancy shaped’ diamond cut grading system.
 OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-scope and ASET views into their DiamCalc software.
 The diamond cutters we work with use this software in the planning of the cutting of larger Holloway diamonds.

 Test it at home for yourself with your own Ideal-Scope card.
 Simply click the link below, leave your details and I’ll mail one to you.